mayurpatle/S-MART-ReactJs-/README.md

-Step 10.2

-Added the  Order Context  and  in the  order   page  when the  users log  in only  then the  his  ordeers arebeing  displayed
+STEP -  11  :  Added  the Admin  Dashboard  where  the  admin can  add modify and delete the  products

+for this to  function  well  use  the backed  server
+worked on  admindashboard.jsx